robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 $$ 2^a = 3^b$$
 We get an even number raised to an exponent equal to an odd number raised to an exponent.
 This is a contradiction, so $\log_{4} 6$ must be irrational. $\blacksquare$

-### Discrete Math Workbook 3rd Edition Chapter 3 Question 6
+### Discrete Math Workbook 3rd Edition Section 3.2 Question 6
 Prove $\sqrt 3$ is irrational.
 #### Answer
 **Proof:**